-- Elevate the operative leg to chest level whenever possible to decrease swelling - Place pillows under knees (i.e., do not maintain knee in a flexed or bent position), but rather place pillows under foot/ankle to elevate leg

-- Use crutches to assist with walking as needed - Do not engage in activities which increase knee pain/swelling (prolonged periods of standing or walking) over the first 7-10 days following surgery - > Avoid long periods of sitting (without leg elevated) or long distance traveling for 2 weeks - May return to sedentary work or school 3-4 days after surgery, if pain is tolerable
+- You may bear full weight IN EXTENSION ONLY. - ➤ Elevate the operative leg to chest level whenever possible to decrease swelling. - > Do Not place pillows under knees (i.e., do not maintain knee in a flexed or bent position), but rather place pillows under foot/ankle to elevate leg. - ➤ Do not engage in activities which increase knee pain/swelling (prolonged periods of standing) over the first 7-10 days following surgery. - > Avoid long periods of sitting (without leg elevated) or long distance traveling for 2 weeks. - May return to sedentary work ONLY or school 3-4 days after surgery, if pain is tolerable.